Bug!: Plot

 The game's plot centers around the titular character, Bug, who is a Hollywood actor hoping to make his "biggest break".
 Bug decides to sign up for the lead role in an upcoming action film, in which his family - composed of his pet, Maggot Dog, his younger brother, his girlfriend, his mother and his father - is captured by the villainous spider Queen Cadavra and must set out to rescue them.

-After traversing through insect infested grasslands, a reptile ruled dessert, a dangerous swamp, the bottom of the sea, a frozen tundra wasteland, and a volcanic mountain; he rescues his family one by one, defeating those Queen Cadarva left to hold them before facing the spider queen herself.
+After traversing through insect infested grasslands, a reptile ruled desert, a dangerous swamp, the bottom of the sea, a frozen tundra wasteland, and a volcanic mountain; he rescues his family one by one, defeating those Queen Cadarva left to hold them before facing the spider queen herself.
 Despite it being part of a movie, Cadarva was an actual villain who was aiming to take Bug out for real, even bringing in real monsters to aid her (a cybernetically-enhanced snail, a giant reptile, a deadly sea snake, a monstrous octopus, and an abominable snow-bug).
 After a fierce fight, Bug manages to defeat her by pushing her into the volcano (revealed to be real) which destroys her.
-Afterwards, a movie is made of the events (with no one knowing that what happened on it was real) as Bug and his family attend its premier.
+Afterwards, a movie is made of the events (with no one knowing that what happened on it was real) as Bug and his family attend its premiere.